-Food retail sales of U.S. consumer-oriented products totaled \$435.8 million in 2019.
-High growth categories include snacks, processed meats and seafood, sauces and condiments, processed fruits and vegetables, and dairy products.
+The sector constitutes 8.8% of the number of companies in the retail trade sector in general and 1.8% of the national economy.
+High growth categories include savory snacks, processed meats and seafood, sauces and condiments, processed fruits and vegetables, and dairy products.
+Competition is based primarily on price and convenience.